 - Civil Service

-According to the BLS, employment of public relations specialists is projected to grow 7% from 2019 to 2029, faster than the average for all occupations.
-The BLS also reports the median annual wage for public relations specialists was $61,150 in May 2019, with the highest 10% earning more than $115,430.
+According to the BLS, the employment of public relations specialists is projected to grow 8% from 2021 to 2031, faster than the average for all occupations.
+The BLS also reports the median annual wage for public relations specialists was $62,800 in May 2021, with the highest 10% earning more than $124,620.

 Were you one of those kids that was always being accused of daydreaming when really you were just trying to figure out what life was all about?
+Or as an adult, you have always wondered about life, this world and more such questions related to the world around us and sought answers?
 Then a philosophy degree may be a great fit for you.
 In this program, students explore the history of philosophy and the writings of major philosophers.

 Students will have a lot of fun and be challenged in this dynamic program.
 Beyond being introduced to the tenets of the discipline, you’ll explore issues such as morality, political legitimacy, scientific changes, medical advancements and religious belief.
 Most programs will also have you dive into the history of philosophy as well as develop skills in analysis, rhetoric, writing and critical thinking.